Contagious Hand, Foot And Mouth Disease Throws Curveball Into MLB Season

 There is no specific treatment for the virus and it usually runs its course in a week or so.

-In July, Yankees General Manager Brian Cashman told MLB News the teram was taking a simple step to protect the players: "Obviously getting everybody involved with a lot more hand sanitizers."
+In July, Yankees General Manager Brian Cashman told MLB News the team was taking a simple step to protect the players: "Obviously getting everybody involved with a lot more hand sanitizers."